Men’s Glee Club PDoG strategy includes incentives, reimbursement - The Pitt News

 PDoG challenges Pitt affiliates and student groups to raise as much money as possible in their organizations’ names.
 But one prize category challenges clubs to accrue the most individual gifts — not the most money raised total — and one person can go through the process repeatedly, making $5 donations that register as individual gifts.

-The Glee Club received 1,030 gifts from 112 donors Thursday, an average of nine gifts per donor.
-Many donors to Pitt Club Tennis, which took the top spot with 200 more gifts than the Men’s Glee Club, donated multiple times as well — its 64 donors gave 1,230 gifts, an average of 19.2 gifts per donor.
+On Twitter, Pitt Club Tennis encouraged supporters of the club to donate multiple times in $5 increments.
+Club Tennis, which took the top spot with 200 more gifts than the Men’s Glee Club, averaged more than 19 gifts per donor — it took in 1,230 gifts from 64 donors.

 Donors to Pitt Club Tennis each gave an average of 19.22 gifts, the highest rate of the 24 student organizations participating in Pitt’s 2019 Day of Giving.
 Graphic by Elizabeth Seward | Staff Graphic Artist

-The club also offered an additional $5 toward students’ international tour funds for every $25 donated on PDoG.
+The club also offered an additional $5 toward students’ international tour funds for every $25 that members donated on PDoG.
 Last year’s international tour cost each student about $600, according to one student who went last year, and this year’s is expected to cost closer to $1,500.
+That student provided the information and screenshots on the condition of anonymity.

 On at least one occasion, Jacob Harwas, the club’s president, apparently asked club officers to donate with the understanding that they would receive reimbursement for their gift.
 In a Facebook group message for the Glee Club’s appointed officers, Harwas asked Thursday night if there were any volunteers who would donate $100 in exchange for cash reimbursement.
-At least one student, Nick Wilke, the club’s social media chair, appeared to agree to the reimbursement plan.
+At least one other officer appeared to agree to the reimbursement plan.

 In a phone call Thursday night, Harwas denied offering to reimburse donations.

-Note: This story has been updated to protect the identity of some involved and will continue to be updated as more information becomes available.